juangriffin121/ObsidianVault/non_interactive_zk_proofs.md

         g, group order
         q, domain identifiers.
 - Optional / good practice
-    - Message being signed: if the proof is used as a signature (e.g. Schnorr signature), include the actual message m.
+    - Message being signed: if the proof is used as a signature (e.g. [[Schnorr_sig]]), include the actual message m.
 This binds the proof to that message.
     - Protocol / domain tag: a string like "SchnorrZKProof-v1" to prevent cross-protocol reuse of the same hash challenge.
     - Participant identifiers: if many parties are involved, their IDs, keys, etc., to avoid replay attacks.